Home » London » Kew Garden tickets

 Declared a UNESCO world heritage site, Kew Gardens houses the world’s most diverse and exotic collection of plants.

-Kew Gardens is often described as a perfect place to escape the hustle and bustle of London.
+Kew Gardens is often described as a perfect place to escape the hustle and bustle of London, with its picturesque landscape and wondrous, gleeful attractions.

 This botanical garden offers many attractions, including the iconic palm house with its exotic rainforest and The Princess of Wales Conservatory, where you can explore ten of the world’s climatic zones.

-This article shares everything you must know before buying Kew Gardens tickets.
+This article covers everything you must know before booking Kew Gardens tickets.

 What to expect at Kew Gardens